ncoghlan/misc/notes/python3/questions_and_answers.rst

 from Python 2.

-One such barrier is the fact that Python 3 (up to and including Python 3.4) Python 3 doesn't provide an interpolation mechanism for binary formats that include ASCII compatible segments.
+One such barrier is the fact that Python 3 (up to and including Python 3.4) doesn't provide an interpolation mechanism for binary formats that include ASCII compatible segments.
 Instead, binary data must be collated as a list and merged using bytes.join, formatted using the ``struct`` module, or interpolated as text and then encoded using a consistent encoding.
 While